-- Slope and soil stability.

-- · Erosion on overland low angle sloping terrain.
+- Slope and soil stability. - · Erosion on overland low angle sloping terrain. - Subsidence. - Granular resource extraction areas (include quantity and quality of granular resources). - Thaw slumps and compaction of organic peatlands and potential for melt of ice-rich ground. - Drainage beside and beneath the road.

-- Subsidence.

-- Granular resource extraction areas.